Automattic/jetpack/extensions/README.md

 # Jetpack Block Editor Extensions

-This directory contains the source code for extensions in the new post editor, also known as Gutenberg, [that was introduced in WordPress 5.0](https://wordpress.org/news/2018/12/bebo/).
+This directory contains the source code for extensions in the block editor, also known as Gutenberg, [that was introduced in WordPress 5.0](https://wordpress.org/news/2018/12/bebo/).

 ## Extension Type